facile-it/doctrine-mysql-come-back/README.md

 # Configuration

 In order to use DoctrineMySQLComeBack you have to set the `wrapperClass` connection parameter.
 You can choose how many times Doctrine should be able to reconnect, setting `x_reconnect_attempts` driver option.
-Its value should be an int.
+Its value must be an int.

 If you're using DBAL v2, you also need to set the `driverClass` parameter too; please refer to the [previous version of this readme](https://github.com/facile-it/doctrine-mysql-come-back/blob/1.10.1/README.md#configuration) for that.